-- credit risk including credit risk of instruments from the banking book, counterparty credit risk and risk of credit valuation adjustment (CVA), - position risk including equity securities price risk, specific risk of debt instruments, general interest rate risk - operational risk, - other types of requirements of the own funds in respect of: - a) currency risk, - b) settlement risk, - c) commodity price risk, - d) exceeding the exposure concentration limit and large exposure limit.
+- 1) credit risk including credit risk of instruments from the banking book, counterparty credit risk and risk of credit valuation adjustment (CVA), - 2) position risk including equity securities price risk, specific risk of debt instruments, general interest rate risk, - 3) operational risk, - 4) other types of requirements of the own funds in respect of: - currency risk, - settlement risk, - · commodity price risk, - exceeding the exposure concentration limit and large exposure limit.

-Until 31 December 2013, the Group calculated requirements in respect of the own funds in accordance with the Resolution No. 76/2010 of the Polish Financial Supervision Authority dated 10 March 2010 on scope and detailed principles of setting capital requirements in connection with the individual risk types (Official Journal of the PFSA No. 2, item 11 of 9 April 2011 with subsequent amendments).
+Until 31.12.2013, the Bank calculated requirements in respect of the own funds in accordance with the Resolution No. 76/2010 of the Polish Financial Supervision Authority dated 10 March 2010 on scope and detailed principles of setting capital requirements in connection with the individual risk types (Official Journal of the PFSA No. 2, item 11 of 9 April 2011 with subsequent amendments).

-Chart 4.
-Capital requirements of the PKO Bank Polski SA Group (in PLN million)
+Chart 5.
+Capital requirements of PKO Bank Polski SA (in PLN million)

-The increase in own funds capital requirement in respect of credit risk in 2014 compared to 2013 by approx. PLN 2.3 billion is mainly due to an inclusion of Nordea Bank Polska SA portfolio (as a result of the legal merger) and a significant growth of loan portfolio.
+The increase in own funds capital requirement in respect of credit risk in 2014 compared to 2013 by approx. PLN 2.2 billion is mainly due to an inclusion a portfolio acquired as a result of the legal merger and a significant growth of loan portfolio.

-The increase in own funds requirement in respect of market risk in 2014 compared to 2013 by approx. 79% to the level of PLN 585 million results mainly from an inclusion of corporate bonds portfolio and corporate bonds quarantees of Nordea Bank Polska SA.
+An increase in the requirement of own funds in respect of market risk in 2014 by approx. 77% to the level of PLN 602 million is mainly due to an inclusion corporate bonds portfolio and corporate bonds quarantees acquired with the merger.